Microsoft/azure-docs.cs-cz/articles/governance/blueprints/create-blueprint-powershell.md

 ## <a name="assign-a-blueprint"></a>Přiřazení podrobného plánu

-Po publikování podrobného plánu pomocí PowerShellu ho můžete přiřadit k předplatnému.
+Once a blueprint is published using PowerShell, it's assignable to a subscription.
 Přiřaďte vytvořený podrobný plán některému z předplatných v hierarchii skupiny pro správu.
-Pokud je podrobný plán uložen v předplatném, může být přiřazen pouze k tomuto předplatnému.
-Parametr podrobného plánu **určuje plán,** který se má přiřadit.
-Pokud chcete zadat parametry názvu, umístění, identity, zámku a podrobného plánu, použijte pro rutinu `New-AzBlueprintAssignment` odpovídajícího parametru PowerShellu nebo je poskytněte v souboru JSON s parametrem **AssignmentFile** .
+If the blueprint is saved to a subscription, it can only be assigned to that subscription.
+The **Blueprint** parameter specifies the blueprint to assign.
+To provide name, location, identity, lock, and blueprint parameters, use the matching PowerShell parameters on the `New-AzBlueprintAssignment` cmdlet or provide them in the **AssignmentFile** parameter JSON file.

 1. Spusťte nasazení podrobného plánu tím, že ho přiřadíte k předplatnému.
-Protože parametry **přispěvatelé** a **vlastníci** vyžadují, aby bylo přiřazení role uděleno pole objectID objektů zabezpečení, použijte [Azure Active Directory Graph API](../../active-directory/develop/active-directory-graph-api.md) pro shromáždění identifikátorů objectID pro použití v **AssignmentFile** pro vlastní uživatele, skupiny nebo instanční objekty.
+As the **contributors** and **owners** parameters require an array of objectIds of the principals to be granted the role assignment, use [Azure Active Directory Graph API](../../active-directory/develop/active-directory-graph-api.md) for gathering the objectIds for use in the **AssignmentFile** for your own users, groups, or service principals.

-   - Soubor JSON – blueprintAssignment.
-JSON
+   - JSON file - blueprintAssignment.json

      ```json
      {